In Florida, Biden criticizes Trump for remarks on veterans

 Hispanic voters in Florida tend to be somewhat more Republican-leaning than Hispanic voters nationwide because of the state’s Cuban American population.
 Nationally, little public polling is available to measure the opinions of Latino voters this year and whether they differ from four years ago.

-Biden's trip suggests he isn't taking chances in Florida.
-He's spending his day along the Interstate 4 corridor, which is often where campaigns are won or lost.
-While Republicans typically post big numbers in the northern and southwestern parts of the state and Democrats are strong in coastal cities, campaigns typically battle it out for every vote in central Florida.
+Biden’s trip suggests he isn’t taking chances in Florida.
+He’s spending his day along the I-4 corridor, which is often where campaigns are won or lost.
+While Republicans typically post big numbers in the northern and southwestern parts of the state and Democrats are strong in coastal cities, campaigns typically battle it out for every vote along in central Florida.

 Biden’s decision to celebrate Hispanic Heritage Month in Kissimmee reflects a focus on the state’s rapidly growing Puerto Rican community, many of whom relocated to Florida after Hurricane Maria devastated the island in 2017.

+They may be more open to Biden than Cuban Americans concentrated in Miami, who are attuned to Trump’s false message that the Democratic ticket would embrace socialism.

-Biden will likely continue his attacks on Trump for the slow federal response to the hurricane.
-During a Monday speech about climate change, he made a point of mentioning Puerto Rico.
+Biden has repeatedly criticized Trump for the slow federal response to the hurricane and made a point of mentioning Puerto Rico during a Monday speech about climate change.

 “Our fellow Americans are still putting things back together from the last big storm as they face the next one,” he said.

-Democratic National Committee Chair Tom Perez said the party has invested in outreach to Puerto Rican voters by collecting cellphone numbers they believe are connected to those displaced by Maria.
+Democratic National Committee Chairman Tom Perez said the party has invested in outreach to Puerto Rican voters.

-“We went to cellphone vendors in Pennsylvania and Florida, and we asked them, ‘Give us all the 787 area codes that have been picked up off your cellphone towers for the last month.’”
+“We wanted to identify Maria refugees, people who had been forced from the mainland, and as many of you know, many people left with their shirts on their back and their proud 787 numbers,” Perez said.
+“We went to cellphone vendors in Pennsylvania and Florida, and we asked them, ‘Give us all the 787 area codes that have been picked up off your cell phone towers for the last month.’”

 Perez said the party found nearly 300,000 such numbers in Florida and 80,000 in Pennsylvania, another key battleground state.